 Out of the initial purchase (or subsequent purchases if necessary), 5% of the dollar amount specified on the Account Application will be held in escrow by the Transfer Agent in the form of shares registered in the investor's name.
-All income dividends and capital gains distributions on escrowed shares will be paid to the investor or to his or her order.
+All distributions on escrowed shares will be paid to the investor or to his or her order.
 When the minimum investment so specified is completed (either prior to or by the end of the 13th month), the investor will be notified and the escrowed shares will be released.